datavzrd/datavzrd.github.io/src/docs/configuration.rst

    * - merge
      - By default each value is rendered as a separate, rounded pill with spacing in between.
 When set to ``true``, the pills are joined edge-to-edge into a single connected bar without gaps (only the outer corners are rounded), so a cell with multiple values becomes one pill split into differently colored segments.
      - false
+   * - :ref:`legend`
+     - Allows to define a :ref:`legend` that will be rendered into the description above the table with a custom title, mapping each value to its pill color.
+     -

 Example: